Categories

 “The time to have the map is before you enter the woods.” – Brendon Burchard

-In this article, we identify three key components of Office 365 that, if put in place prior to a BEC, are extremely helpful when the unfortunate circumstance, a BEC scam, arises.
+In this article, we identify three key components of Microsoft 365 that, if put in place prior to a BEC, are extremely helpful when the unfortunate circumstance, a BEC scam, arises.
 Now, this is by no means an exhaustive list, however, these are things we often see are lacking and/or missing during our Microsoft 365 Security Assessments as well when we begin log collection for BEC incident response cases.

-Note, if you have not yet enabled and enforced Multifactor Authentication (MFA) for all users, we highly recommending doing that now.
+Note, if you have not yet enabled and enforced Multifactor Authentication (MFA) for all users, we highly recommend doing that now.
 MFA is single handedly one of the most important things you can do to prevent BEC.

 Quick Warning